USA 9 – 0 GB&I

 George Dunlap Jr halved with Harry Bentley

 Match Result: USA 9 – GB&I 0

 Series Results: USA 9 – GB&I 0 (after Match 9)

-It has said that a conversation between spectators Tony Torrance and Bobby Jones at Pine Valley led to the establishment of the ’14 club’ rule in 1938/39.
+It is said that a conversation at Pine Valley between spectators Tony Torrance and Bobby Jones led to the establishment of the ’14 club’ rule in 1938-39.
 Whilst some players had started to carry as many as 25 clubs Torrance always carried 12 and Jones 16 hence the compromise position put forward to the authorities.

 Copyright © 2015-2020, Mark Eley.
 All rights reserved.